NCBI-Hackathons/HistoloMaps/README.md

 # HistoMaps

-## The fastest image annotation system in the world!
+## The fastest gigascale image annotation system in the world!

 ### An efficient annotation storage/visualization/editing framework that can be coupled with existing web-frameworks (e.g. openslide+openseadragon) to visualize tissue images.